michelemennonna/michelemennonna.github.io/_posts/2016-10-31-Super-Cool-New-site.md

 as first sensed post of my super-cool awesome new site,I'd like to talk about my super-cool awesome new site.
 A long time past since last time i dealt with web stuff.
 A week ago I decided I needed a super-cool awesome new site and bought my domain (did I really need it? probably no.).
 I didn' esitate diving in a world of awesome tools that reminded my of ancient memories.
-I discoved some cool stuff I didn't know back then such as Github Pages and Jekyll.
+I discoved some cool stuff I didn't know back then such as <a href="https://pages.github.com/">Github Pages</a> and <a href="http://jekyllrb.com/">Jekyll</a>.
 This tools helped me easily creating a fast and static blog.
-I also made use of <a>Zurb's Foundation</a> for achieving a mobile-first responsive site.
+I also made use of <a href="http://foundation.zurb.com/">Zurb's Foundation</a> for achieving a mobile-first responsive site.